Repeating Success Through People, Products, and Profits

 “Ken Goldstein has penned an insightful new book that demonstrates the power of people, products and profits.
 It’s an important tool for managers in all organizations who wish to lead their organization to new heights.
 Most intriguing, it is written as a fictional dialogue between a successful CEO and a manager besieged with troubles.
 Their Socratic interaction pulls you in and keeps you reading.
 It’s an invaluable dialogue that you must have.

-♪ Gene Del Vecchio, USC Marshall School of Business and Author of Creating Blockbusters!
+♪ Gene Del Vecchio, USC Marshall School of Business, author of Creating Blockbusters!

 “Ken Goldstein has written an inspiring, empowering book that encourages each of us to aspire to the extraordinary—to be exceptional listeners and amazing thinkers—and understand that in the process of reinvention, we can all find our own Endless Encores.
 In Endless Encores, Ken generously shares his own notebook for repeated success, vividly demonstrating the power of people, products and profits while underscoring the importance of resilience and continuous reinvention.”

-♪ Barb Adams, Talk Host, Amerika Now, Genesis Communications Network
+♪ Barb Adams, talk radio host, Barb Adams Live, Genesis Communications Network

 “Bravo!
 Ken Goldstein is a true maestro at building, supporting and directing highly talented creative and technical teams.
 Brilliant in its simplicity, Endless Encores explores the central, overriding importance of people in today’s complex, Internet driven global economy.
 The conversational narrative is an easily accessible device for Ken to share the secret of his success.
 A must read for all creative executives.”